SaraAlKarimy/Notebooks/Irf6/README.md

 ## Hint

--   Usually, genes that are regulated by a transcription factor belong to the same biological process or pathway.
+-   Usually, genes regulated by the same transcription factor belong to the same biological process or pathway.

 -   Therefore, by comparing the gene expression patterns between wild-type (functional) *Irf6* and knockout (non-functional) *Irf6*,